 Are you lesbian, gay, bisexual or transgender (LGBT) and a member of the American workforce?

-The Movement Advancement Project (MAP), the Human Rights Campaign (HRC) and the Center for American Progress (CAP) are co-authoring a policy report on LGBT Workers in the American Workforce, which is slated to launch in Spring of 2013.
-It will provide an overview of the American workforce and the LGBT workforce in America, and then look at how workplace challenges make it difficult for LGBT workers to provide for themselves and their families.
+The Movement Advancement Project (MAP), the Human Rights Campaign (HRC) and the Center for American Progress (CAP) are co-authoring a policy report on LGBT Workers in the American Workforce.
+This report will provide an overview of the American workforce and the LGBT workforce in America, and look at how workplace challenges make it difficult for LGBT workers to provide for themselves and their families.